tef/guestbook/README.md

 The only thing you need to do is make sure the first line is correct.
 Currently it reads `#!/usr/bin/python3`.
 This statement needs to be at the top of script.py so cgi knows what python version it is using.
 The guestbook _may_ work with this line how it is.
-But all our machines are likely different so you need to check.
+However, no computer is the same so you need to check.
 This may be simply done by running `which python3` within your terminal.
 Copy the output and put it at the top of `script.py` with the `#!` at the start.

 Know that `script.py` must live within the cgi-bin folder or else it won't work!